jbpagliuco/CppRefl/README.md

   float ParameterValue REFLECTED;
 };

-// Example of how to use reflected classes (NB: Output is a rough example of what you'd see).
+// Example of how to use reflected classes (NB: Output is only a rough example of what you'd see).

 // Ways to get access to the reflected class:
 > cpprefl::Registry::GetSystemRegistry().GetClass("ShaderFloatParameter")